I started producing interactive projects almost 20 years ago. Here are a few of my favourites:

 When I was a Senior Consultant at 76design from 2006-2009 I produced interactive projects for over 25 clients.
 One of those projects was BOPL’s Book Club, an interactive environment that I conceived and produced for kids to create and share book reviews, literacy games and more.
 It was a 2008 Webby Award Honoree.

 Electronic Cities was a collaborative eLearning Platform I produced in 2004 with C7Media when I was working as the Co-Director of Digifest, at that time the largest festival of digital design and culture in Canada.
 During this period I also managed The Design Exchange’s immersive SGI/Onxy environment, known as the Advanced Visualization Centre, where I worked with Bruce Mau on an immersive version of his Massive Change project, among other things.
+Below is an image by Marc Ngui from digifest 2003: Electronic Cities.

 In 2001 Apple commissioned Globalhood, the company I co-founded with Freddy Nyiti, to develop and pilot the New Media Circus, a concept for a mobile content generation fair we had pitched to them.